DIY

 STEP 2: PREP

-Mark all of the studs along any place that a shelf will touch.
+Mark all of the studs along any area that a shelf will be.
+We recently got this magnetic stud finder with a level that makes this super easy.

 STEP 3: MEASURE